-built on the west side of campus, is designed for
+Austin E. Knowlton Science Center, a 20,000 square foot building built on the west side of campus, is designed for

->>> more about the Knowlton Science Center >
+More about Knowlton Science Center >

 The Moyer Nature Center is located near the main entrance of the nature preserve and serves as a place for field study in the sciences, programming for recreational leadership, and environmental

-Physics labs in Shoker Science Center include typical instructional equipment such as air tracks, as well as electronics work stations, radiation detection equipment and computer data-acquisition systems.
+Physics labs include typical instructional equipment such as air tracks, as well as electronics work stations, radiation detection equipment and computer data-acquisition systems.
 A small machine shop is shared with other science disciplines.

-Physics also maintains Astronomy equipment including several small refracting telescopes and two computer-guided Schmidt-Cassegrainian
+Physics also maintains astronomy equipment including several small refracting telescopes and two computer-guided Schmidt-Cassegrainian

 General education labs